Santosh Panta

-Santosh Pant (Nepali:सन्तोष पन्त; born 27 March 1960 (2016 Chaitra 14 BS)) is a Nepalese comedian actor, director and song writer.
-He is well known for his sitcom Hijo Aja Ka Kura that was aired from Nepal Television.
-He has featured in about 30 movies and various live performance.
+Santosh Pant (Nepali:सन्तोष पन्त) is a Nepalese comedian actor, director and songwriter.
+He is known for his sitcom Hijo Aja Ka Kura that was aired from Nepal Television.
+He has featured in about 30 movies.

 Biography

 Santosh Panta was born in Kathmandu.
 He started his acting journey at the age of 7 as a school representative, for which he was awarded a gold medal by King Mahendra.
 At 15, he auditioned for the movie Maan ko Baadh; however, he could not act in the movie because of age bar.
 In 2040 BS, he acted in his first movie, Badalido Aakash directed by Laxminath Sharma.

 When he started to direct and act in the sitcom Hijo Aja Ka Kura, he stopped acting in the movies.
 The sitcom showed contemporary social issues.
 Initially, the name of the series was Aja Bholi Ka Kura; however, after the 17th episode, it was renamed to Hijo Aja Ka Kura based on a suggestion from Neer Shah.
 The sitcom ran for 13 years with 699 episodes.
 After a break of about 10 years, the sitcom was restarted on Kantipur Television and ran for 117 episodes.
 The series is considered as a platform for various Nepalese comedian artists such as Rama Thapaliya, Bijaya Giri, Dinesh D.C., Deepak Raj Giri, Deepa Shree Niraula and Jitu Nepal.
 The series was also turned into a feature film in 2020.

 Panta was in the culture division of Nepalese Army where he directed the series called Matole Magdaina, Affaile Dinu Parcha.
 He also directed and acted in various Gaijatra comedy performances, theatre and television series.

-In 2019, he was one of the Judge for a reality show called Comedy Champion.
+He was one of the Judge for a reality show called Comedy Champion.

 Panta is married to Pratibha Panta.
-He has a child born as male (named Pratik) but changed his gender to female by surgery and renamed herself to Caitlin.
+He has a child born as male (named Pratik) but changed her gender to female by surgery and renamed herself to Caitlin.